marymafa/marymafa.github.io/_posts/2017-12-04-symmetric-difference.md

 Method 1

-I created a function title sym(for symmetric) that passing throgh two parametrs which are array one and array two.
-I also created a variable called new array that will return new array after merging array one and array two.
+I created a function title sym(for symmetric) that passing through two parametrs which are array one and array two.
+I also created a variable called new array that will return new array after merging array one and two array .

 Method 2

 I created another function titled check that will check  the difference of two or more sets.
-On my if statement i said if array one of index which is item does not exist  return that item or if array 2 of  index which is item  does not exist then return that item , Otherwise return new array for the elements that has passed the test.
+On my if statement i said if array one of index which is item does not exist then  return that item or if array 2 of  index which is item  does not exist then return that item , Otherwise return new array for the elements that has passed the test.

 ### Challenge:

-Problem started when it returns the results for two array because inside my first function i have only two parameters titled array one and array two but i tried to change the those parameters but still there is no changes.
-I went back to the instruction to understand the problem  and i did fix my code but still it return results for two arrays only.
+Problem started when it returns the results for two array because inside my first function i have only two parameters titled array one and array two but i tried to change  those parameters but still there is no changes.
+I went back to read  the instructions  so that i will  understand the problem  and i did fix my code but still it returns the results for two arrays only.
 Because of time will figure it out tommorow and will also post my solution.

-Even though it was challenging but atleast i have some green ticks that realy shows that i have some knowdlege of what going  on.
+Even though it was challenging but atleast i have some green ticks that really shows that i have some knowdlege of what going  on.